 Ten timely facts about the changing clocks

 Tick tock, it’s time to change the clocks!
-The clocks go back to Greenwich Mean Time (GMT) on the last Sunday in October, meaning we all get the hour back that we lost on the last Sunday in March.
+The clocks go forward to British Summer Time (BMT) on the last Sunday in March every year, meaning we all lose an hour of our day (but don't panic, we will get it back on the last Sunday in October).

 But why do the clocks change twice a year?
 Whose idea was British Summer Time (BST)?
 And do other countries do it too?